AckerlyXu/heima/articles/storage/storage-import-export-service.md

 * Data recovery: Recover large amount of data stored in blob storage and have it delivered to your on-premises location.

 ## Prerequisites
-In this section, we have listed the prerequisites required to use this service.
+In this section we list the prerequisites required to use this service.
 Please review them carefully before shipping your drives.

 ### Storage account
 You must have an existing Azure subscription and one or more storage accounts to use the Import/Export service.
 Each job may be used to transfer data to or from only one storage account.
 In other words, a single import/export job cannot span across multiple storage accounts.
-For information on creating a new storage account, see [How to Create a Storage Account](./storage-create-storage-account.md#create-a-storage-account).
+For information on creating a new storage account, see [How to Create a Storage Account](storage-create-storage-account.md#create-a-storage-account).

 ### Blob types
 You can use Azure Import/Export service to copy data to **Block** blobs or **Page** blobs.
 Conversely, you can only export **Block** blobs, **Page** blobs or **Append** blobs from Azure storage using this service.